apache/incubator-hivemall/src/site/markdown/overview.md

 * Java 7 or later

-* Spark 1.6 or 2.0 for Apache Hivemall on Spark
+* Spark 2.1 or later for Apache Hivemall on Spark

 * Pig 0.15 or later for Apache Hivemall on Pig